Everyone appreciates a romantic overture, regardless of the time of year.

 The menu of this romantic restaurant in West Hartford is not just Italian.
 With Middle Eastern and French influences to this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.

 But regardless, the cuisine at Arugula is delicious, especially the desserts made in-house.

 Romantic New American Restaurants in CT

 Connecticut was celebrating farm-to-table cuisine before it was cool, though it’s now enjoying a bigger resurgence than ever in following the national trend.

 In the quaint neighborhood of Cannondale in Wilton sits a former schoolhouse converted to an intimate restaurant.

-The Schoolhouse at Cannondale only seats 36 people at a time, so it’s intimate.
+Baldanza at the Schoolhouse only seats 36 people at a time, so it’s intimate.
 And the staff avoids detracting from that experience, with policies like avoiding booking parties larger than four on busy nights.

 This pricey but adventurous eatery is perfect for a special occasion.
 The restaurant even provides personalized menus to congratulate visitors on an anniversary or other major milestone.